ChatPose: Chatting about 3D Human Pose: Method

 \textbf{Human Pose Estimation.} Conventional methods of 3D human pose estimation~\cite{hmr2,spin} typically involve using cropped images to regress SMPL body shape and pose parameters.
-The datasets used consist of image and SMPL parameter pairs, where the SMPL parameters are often pseudo-ground truth, obtained by fitting these parameters to human-labeled 2D keypoints.
-Since our focus is primarily on human poses, we utilize pairs of cropped images and SMPL pose parameters $\{X_v, \hat{\theta}\}$.
-To format the data suitably for visual question answering, similar to text to pose generation, we use a question-answer template like ``\texttt{{USER}}: \texttt{<IMAGE>} \texttt{Can you provide the SMPL pose of the person in the center of this image?} \texttt{{ASSISTANT}}: \texttt{ Sure, the SMPL pose of this person is} \texttt{<POSE>}.", where \texttt{<IMAGE>} denotes the placeholder for tokens of input image.
+Similarly, we use pairs of cropped images and SMPL pose parameters $\{X_v, \hat{\theta}\}$.
+To format the data suitably for visual question answering, similar to text to pose generation, we use a question-answer template like ``\texttt{{USER}}: \texttt{<IMAGE>} \texttt{Can you provide the SMPL pose of the person in the center of this image?} \texttt{{ASSISTANT}}: \texttt{ Sure, the SMPL pose of this person is} \texttt{<POSE>}.", where \texttt{<IMAGE>} is a placeholder for the input image tokens.
 The corresponding ground truth SMPL pose parameters $\hat{\theta}$ are used to calculate the pose loss as in Equation~\ref{eq:loss}.
-During training, we also use other templates to generate question-answer data to ensure diversity; please see \supmat for more details.
+During training, we also use other templates to generate question-answer data to ensure diversity; please see \supmat for details.

-\textbf{Multi-Modal Instruction-following.} In order to maintain the multi-modal LLM's inherent capability for multi-turn conversations, we incorporate a multi-modal instruction-following dataset during training.
+\textbf{Multi-Modal Instruction-following.} In order to maintain the multi-modal LLM's inherent capability for multi-turn conversations, we use a multi-modal instruction-following dataset during training.
 Following LLaVA-V1.5~\cite{liu2023improvedllava}, we utilize the LLaVA-V1.5-MIX665K\footnote{\href{https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K}{\tt liuhaotian/LLaVA-Instruct-150K}} dataset, which is created through queries made to GPT-4.